-Ulrich (1984) reported on investigations of the recovery of patients in a hospital, comparing patients whose rooms viewed a blank wall with those who could see trees (Figure 6).
+In an early classic study, Ulrich (1984) reported on investigations of the recovery of patients in a hospital, comparing patients whose rooms viewed a blank wall with those who could see trees (Figure 6).
 The patients underwent cholecystectomy (gall bladder) operations.
 The study found that those who viewed the trees had shorter stays in hospital: 7.96 days vs 8.70 days, took fewer analgesics and received fewer negative evaluative comments in nurse’s notes: 3.96 per patient for those facing a wall compared with 1.13 for those facing trees.

 The analgesic doses did not vary significantly between the two groups for the first day or the last days but for days 2 – 5 the difference was statistically significant.
-The results imply that “hospital design and siting decisions should take into account the quality of patient window views.”
+The results imply that hospital design and siting decisions should take into account the quality of patient window views.

 Ulrich et al (1991) extended physiological measures to include skin conductance, pulse transit time, muscle tension and heart period.
 Participants were first tested, they then viewed a ten-minute stressful video on workplace accidents, and then viewed a second ten-minute video showing everyday outdoor settings – two natural (vegetation and water) and four urban.
 Pair-wise tests showed that, following viewing natural scenes, positive affect scores increased significantly compared with urban scenes.
 Results from the four physiological measures showed that the nature scenes reduced stress, indicating their greater recovery influence.
 The study also found that nature scenes resulted in more rapid recovery from stress, suggesting that even momentary viewings of trees through a window provides benefit.